-Top 5 Sites to See in Charleston
+Top 5 Sites and Spots in Charleston

 Charleston is full of beautiful homes, history filled museums, and amazing local vendors, so where do you begin when exploring this beautiful city?
 It’s almost overwhelming trying to plan out all the places you want to visit in the second largest historic district in the world.
 To help, we’ve compiled a list of our top 5 must visit places while you’re in Charleston!

 From Patriots being imprisoned in the dungeon, the constitution being ratified on the steps, to George Washington being entertained within the walls, the Old Exchange has seen it all.
 Completed in 1771 as the New Exchange and Customs House, it is now recognized as one of the most historic buildings in Charleston.
 The Colonial dressed guides can’t wait to tell you all the history attached to this building and if you’re lucky you might get to talk to one of our past carriage tour guides, Marshall!

 One of the oldest houses along the High Battery, constructed in 1825, the Edmondston-Alston House presents a unique and accurate history of the people who lived within its walls.
 With an extensive collection of furniture, silver sets and decorations, most belonging to those who owned the house, it truly allows you to step back in time.
 The historical Greek revival structure survived the American Civil War, the Earthquake of 1886, and numerous hurricanes; allowing us to still be able to explore all the history it has to offer.